abstarko/Amazon_Vine_Analysis/README.md

 Unpaid Non-Vine: 4,957 total reviews - 1,963 5 Star Reviews at 39.60%

 ## Summary
 Looking at the percentages it would seem like there is a bias towards Paid Vine, but it is almost impossible to really determine that considering there is such a small number of total reviews.
 If we were to get the mean percentages we might have a better idea of a more accurate bias with this dataset.
+Also, being such a small dataset we would most likely be able to get a better idea with a larger dataset.